alexandreaco/kamaji_quartz/model/README-Model.txt

 		Returns a String that specifies that admin status of the given user.
 A '1' signifies that the user has admin privileges.
 A '0' signifies that the user does not have admin privileges.

 function createDatabase()

+	This function creates a database.
+Uses the information provided from the install page.
+Also creates a directory for the admin photos.

 	Input

 		String server - The name of the server where the MySql database will be created.